 Do you frequently find yourself pulled out of deep, delicious sleep to find your partner taking another trip to the toilet?
 You are not alone.
 Many sleepers experience what is known as ‘motion transfer’ due to their partner’s movements, which can sometimes be a sign you need a new mattress.
 Though before we get to solutions, let’s take a deeper dive into this bedtime issue that over time can seriously impact your sleep.

-Movement from another area of your mattress to the spot you are kipping on is known in sleep talk as ‘motion transfer’.
-If you share a bed with a partner, this can ‘become a real problem’, says Max, who’s on a mission to help his clients get a good night’s sleep.
-Especially if your partner constantly changes sleep positions or gets in and out of bed.
+"Motion transfer is the movement from one area of your mattress to the another, there are pros and cons associated with this as per below," says Bethany.
+If you share a bed with a partner, this can become a real problem especially if your partner constantly changes sleep positions or gets in and out of bed.
 Sudden movements from your other half to your pet can cause you to wake up, making it notoriously hard to drift back off to sleep.
-Motion transfer can ‘measurably disturb deep sleepers and fully wake light sleepers,’ explains Max.
 This can often be because a mattress lacks what is known as ‘motion isolation’, which can reduce or even eliminate these disturbances.

 How does motion transfer affect the quality of sleep?